 On May 10, 2024, the Company entered into an At the Market Offering Agreement (the "ATM Agreement") with H.C.
 Wainwright & Co.
 LLC (the "ATM Manager") under which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, par value \$0.0001 per share, through or to the ATM Manager.
-The offer and sale of the shares will be made pursuant to a previously filed shelf registration statement on Form S-3 (File No. 333-261520), originally filed with the SEC on December 7, 2021 and declared effective by the SEC on December 10, 2021, and the related prospectus supplement dated May 10, 2024 (including such replacement registration statement as may be filed with the SEC, the "ATM Registration Statement") and filed with the SEC on such date pursuant to Rule 424(b) under the Securities Act of 1933, as amended (the "Securities Act").
+Offers and sales of the shares are made pursuant to the Shelf, and the related prospectus supplement dated May 10, 2024 (including such replacement registration statement as may be filed with the SEC, the "ATM Registration Statement") and filed with the SEC on such date pursuant to Rule 424(b) under the Securities Act.
 As a result of the limitations of General Instruction I.B.6 of Form S-3, the Company may currently sell up to a maximum of \$3,850,000 of its shares pursuant to the ATM Agreement.